mra12/labelingDataset/README.md

 # labeling Dataset
-The csv of the labels that was extracted from the VirusTotal reports is provided in 'labeling_dataset.csv.gz' .
-A cell's value of _'-1'_ is used whenever there was no result from the engine for the given apk file hash value.
-The column names are provided in 'cols_labeling_dataset.csv'.
+The csv of the labels that was extracted from the VirusTotal reports is provided in `labeling_dataset.csv.gz` .
+A cell's value of "_-1_" is used whenever there was no result from the engine for the given apk file hash value.
+The column names are provided in `cols_labeling_dataset.csv`.
-##If you use information from this repo, please cite our paper
+## If you use information from this repo, please cite our paper
 Rashed M, Suarez-Tangil G. An Analysis of Android Malware Classification Services.
 Sensors.
 2021; 21(16):5671. https://doi.org/10.3390/s21165671

-######BibTeX
+###### BibTeX

 @Article{s21165671,
 AUTHOR = {Rashed, Mohammed and Suarez-Tangil, Guillermo}, TITLE = {An Analysis of Android Malware Classification Services},